parametriq/diagrams/README.md

-Juat a repo for saving diagrams from Diagrams.net
+Just a repo for saving diagrams from Diagrams.net